 Next you can introduce both Dos, high Do and low Do or bottom C and top C. You can play lots of games with jumping up and down for high and low, or making puppets do the work.
 A very good song for teaching both Dos is The Balloon Song, which can be sung with real balloons and is always very popular!
 It’s important to keep practicing all your songs with the actions and the games to keep them familiar.
 Gradually you can add the notes in between which brings new songs, such as “Twinkle Twinkle” and “I’m a Little Teapot” into your repertoire.

 There are two methods of teaching sol-fa:

-Fixed Do ( used in a lot of the European countries ) where they actually use the sol-fa note names to identify notes rather than letter names (C-D-E etc.) So this means the note names remain the same regardless of the key that is being played.
+Fixed Do is used in a lot of the European countries where they actually use the sol-fa note names to identify notes rather than letter names (C-D-E etc.) So this means the note names remain the same regardless of the key that is being played.

-Movable Do where Do is always the tonic.
-For example, in C major, C is do; in D major, D is do; in E-flat minor, E-flat is do, and so on.
+Movable Do is where Do is always the tonic or Key note.
+For example, in C major, C is Do; in D major, D is Do; in E-flat minor, E-flat is Do, and so on.
 And the sol-fa syllables always stay the same when going from one key to the next regardless if there are sharps or flats.

 Check out the fun games below that help kids learn about the degrees of the scale.

 If you enjoyed this post, come and join us on Facebook or Pinterest and subscribe to our newsletter for many more musical ideas!